Genivia/ugrep/README.md

-Fortunately, with **ugrep** we can simply select all function definitions in files with extension `.c` or `.cpp` by using option `-Oc,cpp` and by using a predefined pattern `function_defs` that is installed with the tool to produce all function definitions.
+Fortunately, with **ugrep** we can simply select all function definitions in files with extension `.c` or `.cpp` by using option `-Oc,cpp` and by using a predefined pattern `functions` that is installed with the tool to produce all function definitions.
 Then we select the one we want:

-    ugrep -R -o -Oc,cpp -nk -f c/function_defs myproject | ugrep 'qsort'
+    ugrep -R -o -Oc,cpp -nk -f c/functions myproject | ugrep 'qsort'

 Note that we could have used `-tc,c++` to select C/C++ files, but this also includes header files when we want to only search `.c` and `.cpp` files.
 To